Pranshul-cloud/shoppingcart-lastmile-optimization/README.md

 4  **Deliverables**
 A structured Stakeholder Analysis
-A  set of interactive and visual charts analyzing key performance areas in last-mile delivery A structured business Impact Table
+A  set of interactive and visual charts analyzing key performance areas in last-mile delivery A structured business Impact Table <BR>